Protect your privacy, rights and freedoms

 Angry Customer of Hacked Optus, 23 September 2022

-Yep!
-Hacked Optus is the consequences of govt's requiring ID for every phone number, and then requiring a phone number for everything else.
+The hacked Optus is the consequences of govt's requiring ID for every phone number, and then requiring a phone number for everything else.

 Mykaela, 25 September 2022

 This government and telco data greed doesn't stop criminals and terrorists, but it aids them alright.
 If a terrorist wants to get a mobile phone, they will get it with a fake ID.
-And now they have 9 million IDs to choose from!
-Only ordinary people will suffer.
+And now they have 9 million stolen IDs to choose from!
+Only ordinary people suffer.

 Anonymous, 26 September 2022